mohitpai/journey-optimizer.en/help/using/building-journeys/journey-gs.md

 ![](assets/journeys-manage-access.png)

-### Timezone and profile timezone {#timezone}
+### Journey and profile timezones {#timezone}

 Timezone is defined at journey level.
 You can enter a fixed time zone or use Adobe Experience Platform profiles to define the journey time zone.
 If a time zone is defined in Adobe Experience Platform profile, it can be retrieved in the journey.

 For more information on timezone management, see [this page](../building-journeys/timezone-management.md).